 In the Petition for Writ of Habeas Corpus, MTIP argued that the Montana Supreme Court incorrectly applied federal law.
 Specifically, MTIP argued that (1) the Montana court incorrectly applied Brady v.
 Maryland and Kyles v.
 Whitley when determining whether the State failed to turn over exculpatory evidence; (2) the Montana court incorrectly applied Strickland v.
 Washington when determining whether Katie received ineffective assistance of counsel, and (3) even if the Court does not find the violations individually warrant reversal when viewed as a whole, the effects deprived Katie of her 5th and 14th amendment rights to due process and a fair trial.

 Katie is a daughter, sister, mom, artist, and dog-lover.

-“It’s a dog training facility, but it’s kind of a little bit more about us—it’s rehabilitating us to be productive members in society,” Katie said.
+“It’s a dog training facility, but it’s kind of a little bit more about us—it’s rehabilitating us to be productive members of society,” Katie said.
 “It’s really cool because we’re giving back to the community and keeping dogs in their homes, and then at the end of the month, we get to meet the dog’s parents.
 We spend a couple of hours with them talking about their training.”

 In October 2020, Katie was up for parole.
 She was not granted parole, but she was recommended pre-release.
 She was accepted into the women’s community correctional facility, Passages, in Billings, and in February 2021, she signed papers accepting her bed.

-The Garding family was overjoyed following the announcement of pre-release because parents always feared they would die before she was released.
+The Garding family was overjoyed following the announcement of pre-release because her parents always feared they would die before she was released.